JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/presenter-patterns.md

 # The Presenter Pattern

-Often, when I read articles on how to do something in SwiftUI, I see a lot of bad patterns. _My friends and I call them "Code smells" because... well, they stink._ One of the most prevalent code smells I encounter are massive view files.
+Often, when I read articles on how to do something in SwiftUI, I see a lot of bad patterns touted as "Better Programming" which they're not. _My friends and I call them [Code smells](https://refactoring.guru/refactoring/smells) because... well, they stink._ One of the most prevalent code smells I encounter is a massive view file _(what refactoring.guru calls "bloaters")_.
 You know the ones I'm talking about.
-The views that have a lot of logic in them.
-So much so that it becomes hard to read or figure out where the view begins and the application logic ends.
+The views that have a lot of application logic in them, so much so, that it becomes hard to read or figure out where the view begins and the application logic ends.

-Here is a light example:
+It may look something like this:

 ```swift
 struct ContentView: View {